ayumu-bekki/B-Fox/docs/README.en.md

-# BleRDF Project Technical Information Overview
+# bfox Project Technical Information Overview

-BleRDF is an open-source project that recreates and realizes the fun of amateur radio direction finding (ARDF) using Bluetooth Low Energy (BLE).
+bfox is an open-source project that recreates and realizes the fun of amateur radio direction finding (ARDF) using Bluetooth Low Energy (BLE).

 ---